 For some people, flying 20,000 or 35,000 feet above the Earth on a plane isn’t exciting enough.
 They have to strap themselves to a bunch of balloons and fly.
-David Blaine did that a couple years ago, but he wasn’t the first.
-Back in 2013, a guy named Jonathan Trappe climbed into a basket tied to 370 helium balloons and took off.
-He started in Maine and hoped to cross the Atlantic Ocean.
-Had he succeeded, he would have been the first person ever to do it with helium balloons.
-Well, his trip ended just 12 hours later, when his balloon started having problems and he had to land in Newfoundland (part of Canada).
-To this day no one has made it across the ocean this way.
-So if you can track down hundreds of party balloons, you can try to be first!
+A guy named Jonathan Trappe tied 370 helium balloons to a basket, and took off from Maine to fly across the whole Atlantic Ocean.
+Bummer that just 12 hours into it, his balloons had problems and he had to land in Canada.
+To this day no one has ballooned across the ocean, so you could try to be the first!

 Wee ones: Jonathan’s balloon went up, then down.
 Look straight up — what do you see?
 Now look down — what do you see this time?